-Organizing Tip: Create categories for all food items divided up by overall categories
+Organizing Tip: Create & divide all food items based on categories

 If you designate all of the categories of food you need storage for like “pasta, grains, can goods, sweet, savory, spices, meal prep,” you’ll know where to store them and what size of container you should buy for those items.

 Then in the drawer below we put anything I buy in bulk.
 In the boys’ drawers, we put their snacks.
 It was genius!